bm2-lab/STAMP/README.md

 Install [Pytorch](https://pytorch.org/), and then do `python setup.py install`.

 ## Core API interface
-Using this API, you can (1) reproduce the results in our paper and (2) train and test STAMP on your perturbation dataset using a few lines of code.
+Using this API, you can
+(1) Reproduce the results in our paper
+(2) Train and test STAMP on your own perturbation datasets using a few lines of code.
 ```python
 from stamp import STAMP, load_config
 import scanpy as sc